-At the level of common sense, everyone understands this – “everything is smooth, nothing sticks out.”
+Everyone understands this at the level of common sense – “everything is smooth, nothing sticks out.”
 In other words, when you drink, alcohol does not burn your palate, tannins do not tear your throat, your cheekbones do not sore, and your teeth do not stick together from sweetness.
 All components add up to one complex sensation called “taste.”
 But what do you need to balance?

 But try to dilute vodka three times (to a strength of 13%, about the same as wine).
 You will end up with a nasty liquid that smells much stronger than ethanol than any strong one (because the bonds of water and alcohol molecules are weaker) and disgustingly watery.
 To balance such a drink, you need all the other sensations and flavors.

 First, it is clear that this is a specific taste, but the second is, instead, expectations of taste, which, based on previous experience, the memory throws up for smells.
 Just remember how the appetite is played out when the supermarket suddenly smells of fresh baked goods.

 So, these pleasant sensations can hide volatile ethanol.
 However, they alone are not enough.
 Imagine mixing a bottle of vodka with a can of grandma’s jam.
 The aroma of peaches or blueberry jam will be “sweet.” yes, you can drink.
 No, this is not the most pleasant thing to drink.

 Bitterness and acid

 Acid and bitterness have a more sophisticated name – “structure.”
 While these flavors are annoying in themselves, they form the backbone of complex drinks, determining the overall strength of the mouthfeel.
 Acids are naturally present in the flesh of grapes, while tannins and phenolic aromatics in white varieties provide bitterness.